-As promising as this legal permission seems to be, it is still not immune from sudden changes.
+As promising as this legal permission seems to be it is still not immune from sudden changes.
 For example, at any time a supreme cleric can issue a superseding fatwa revoking this right and thus deny Transgender basic civil and social rights.
-Meaning that the same procedure to change the ruling can be adopted in order to take away the privilege given to the transgender community.
-In other words, transgender individuals are also at the mercy of the state's ruling.
 This important fact has been one of the reasons to exclude Transsexuals from this research in addition to the fact that transsexuals in Iran have already been studied and widely written about.
 Although Transsexuals as an identifiable group suffer from the same problems as homosexuals, such as labelling, violations and bullying the crucial difference is that the government does not deny their existence.
 Transsexuals in comparison to LGB individuals face less stigmatization and ostracisation in Iran.
 (For further discussion see Chapter LGBT Rights in Iran).
 There was also a very genuine pressing concern amongst the researchers about sensitization and drawing attention to Transsexuals' relatively fragile position in Iranian society.
-This concern equally underlined the decision to concentrate the research study on LGB individuals and exclude transgender.
+This concern equally underlined the decision to concentrate the research study on LGB individuals and exclude trans genders.

-Thus, taking into consideration time constraints, it

-was decided to focus the research study on LGB attitudes, feelings, beliefs, experiences and reactions in Iran in order to gain a larger amount of information over a shorter period of time.
+Thus, taking into consideration time constraints, it was decided to focus the research study on LGB attitudes, feelings, beliefs, experiences and reactions in Iran in order to gain a larger amount of information over a shorter period of time.
 The necessity of focusing on LGB society and the vulnerability of its very oppressed and silenced members is of paramount importance.
 Nevertheless, in addressing LGB in Iranian society this is not to dismiss the various threats the transgender community faces, including being stigmatised, excluded, social or marital rejection, alienation and economic reprisals.